 The grounds of Nagoya Castle are home to 10 kinds of plum trees and around 100 individual trees.
 The nearby Meijo Park also has around 50 plum trees of 4 different varieties.

-While the Nagoya Castle’s keep is currently closed as it is being rebuilt in its original style, the newly completed Honmaru Palace on the grounds is open.
-The Nagoya Castle was originally constructed in 1615 before being destroyed during World War II.
-Using incredibly complete and detailed historical records the Honmaru Palace was painstakingly rebuilt to its original glory.
+While the keep of Nagoya Castle is currently closed for reconstruction in its original style, the newly completed Honmaru Palace on the grounds is open to visitors.
+Originally built in 1615, Nagoya Castle was destroyed during World War II.
+Through meticulous efforts and referencing incredibly detailed historical records, the Honmaru Palace has been painstakingly rebuilt to its original glory.

 Nagoya Castle (名古屋城)